Spain to get longer to reach budget goal

 Madrid had been due to reduce its national deficit to 3 percent of gross domestic product by the end of 2013.
 But a deep recession has put that beyond reach.

+A decision on the full details of a crucial rescue for the country's banks is also due.

-De Guindos said he hoped to reach agreement on a memorandum of understanding on the bank rescue on Monday, which would be followed on July 20 by a final loan agreement.
-As part of that, Spain will create a single bad bank to house toxic assets from its banking sector.
+A Spanish government source said it would sign a memorandum of understanding on Monday in Brussels regarding the rescue, which would be followed on July 20 by a full loan agreement.
+As part of that, it will agree to create a single bad bank to house toxic assets from its banking sector.

-Spain and Italy again stepped up pleas for European action to put a cap on their borrowing costs.
+Spain has requested a bailout of up to 100 billion euros ($125 billion).
+While it strives to cut its debts and shore up its struggling banks, it has pleaded for help to get down its borrowing costs.
+Spanish 10-year government bond yields above seven percent are not sustainable indefinitely.

 "At this moment the only institution that has enough money to act is the ECB," Spanish Foreign Minister Jose Manuel Garcia-Margallo said at a conference.
 "For that reason, the ECB should intervene in markets, it should start massive purchases of public debt so that speculators understand that they will lose their bets against the euro."